nhthieu/nhthieu.github.io/src/content/projects/dental-clinic.md

   draft: false
 ---

-A SQL Server database management system project focuses on database designing and optimizing queries.
-This project is done as the final project for the module CSC12002 - Database Management System at HCMUS.
+A SQL Server project focuses on database designing and database tuning and/or queries optimization.
+This project is done as the final project for the module CSC12002 - Advanced Database at HCMUS.

 ## Note